Work Injury, Disability & Personal Injury Lawyer in Ravenna

 Ravenna’s revitalized downtown is a charming blend of 19th century architecture and modern buildings.
 About 70 active businesses are within an easy stroll, including more than a dozen restaurants, pubs, banks, spas and salons, and other shops and services.

 Heller, Maas, Moro & Magill, Co., LPA attorneys are here to help workers in these shops and other businesses and industry in Ravenna and Portage County should they become injured on the job.
 We help injured workers across Northeastern Ohio obtain workers’ compensation and other financial assistance as provided by Ohio and federal law.
-We are experienced workers comp lawyers, social security attorneys, and personal injury lawyers.
+We are experienced Ravenna SSD attorneys, workers’ comp lawyers, and personal injury lawyers.

-And for those Portage County residents that are unable to work due to a physical or mental disability the attorneys at Heller, Maas, Moro & Magill, Co., LPA are here to help you pursue a claim for Social Security disability, either Social Security Disability Insurance or Supplemental Security Income.
+And for those Portage County residents that are unable to work due to a physical or mental disability, the Ravenna social security disability attorneys at Heller, Maas, Moro & Magill, Co., LPA are here to help you pursue a claim for Social Security disability, either Social Security Disability Insurance or Supplemental Security Income.

 We make the system work for the injured and disabled.
-In Ravenna, Ohio, contact us a 222 W Main St. for a free legal consultation.
+In Ravenna, Ohio, contact us at 222 W Main St. for a free legal consultation.
 Phone (800) 589-6611 for an appointment.

 Heller, Maas, Moro & Magill Co., L.P.A.